lexnederbragt/MBV3070-H19/1_Data_Types.md

 print at_content
 ```

-Q: what happened here?
+Question: what happened here?

-Create a new list, at_content2, with the same numbers as before.
+Create a new list, at_content2, with the same numbers as in at_content.
 Try doing the same as above with extend instead of append.
 What happens?

-Q: would you use append or extend in this situation?
+Question: would you use append or extend in this situation?
 Can you explain the difference between the two?

 ## Sequence methods